Quicklinks

 • When a sponsee reaches 90 days of continuous abstinence, they can share and qualify at meetings.
 We remind them to practice humility by asking a Higher Power for help, avoid performing, and focus on their experience in active food addiction.

-• When talking about weight loss, we encourage our sponsees to speak of abstinence as a gift from a Higher Power, not an achievement or a success based on effort.
+• When talking about weight loss, we encourage sponsees to speak of abstinence as a gift from a Higher Power, not an achievement or a success based on effort.

 • We recommend that they speak from the heart, remembering what they needed to hear when they were new.

-• For many, losing weight is a time of mixed emotions including elation, relief, exhaustion, and vulnerability.
-Some people welcome attention while others resent comments about their bodies.
-We remind our sponsees that these feelings will pass, encouraging them to acknowledge their discomfort and turn to a Higher Power with gratitude.
+• For many, losing weight is a time of mixed emotions including exhilaration, relief, exhaustion, and vulnerability.
+We remind sponsees that feelings pass, both the highs and the lows.

 • For those who enter FA underweight, letting go of control over what they eat and what they weigh can be a terrifying process.
 Many don’t experience the elation common for newcomers who are losing weight, and they sometimes struggle to identify as food addicts.
 These sponsees might need reminders that the only requirement for membership is a desire to stop eating addictively.
+We celebrate that they are no longer hurting themselves with food physically or emotionally.

 Reaching a maintenance weight.